 5. Q. HOW MUCH INCOME CAN I MAKE AND QUALIFY FOR MEDICAID

-> A. Any person over 64 whose net income is less than $800 per month, plus an unearned income credit of $20 ($1,175 for a couple) per month, plus an unearned income credit of $20 for some couples) has satisfied the income means test for SSI related Medicaid.
-A single individual residing in a nursing home is permitted only $50 per month as a personal needs allowance, plus assets of $14,400 ($21,150 for a couple) plus a burial reserve.
+A. Any person over 64 whose net income is less than $842 per month, plus an unearned credit income credit of $20 per month ($1,233 for a couple) per month plus an unearned income credit of $20 per month, has satisfied the income means test for SSI related Medicaid.
+A single individual residing in a nursing home is permitted only $50 per month as a personal needs allowance, plus assets of $15,150 ($22,200 for a couple) plus a burial reserve.
 You can set up a trust with a funeral director to prepay funeral expenses and the money in the trust will not be counted as a resource for Medicaid as long as any money not spent on the funeral is turned over to the Medicaid upon the senior's death.
-Caution, at the current time, only the cost of the vault, burial container, opening and closing of the grave, plot, stone and casket are treated as exempt for the community spouse, as opposed to the Medicaid applicant.
-(Car and personal residence may be exempt.)
-The law provides that the spouse of an individual who has established his or her eligibility for Medicaid is entitled to a monthly income not to exceed $2,898 per month.
+Caution, at the current time, only the cost of the vault, burial container, opening and closing of the grave, plot, stone

-> 6. Q. CAN I TRANSFER MY ASSETS TO MY CHILDREN OR OTHER FAMILY MEMBERS JUST BEFORE I GO INTO A NURSING HOME?
+6. Q. CAN I TRANSFER MY ASSETS TO MY CHILDREN OR OTHER FAMILY MEMBERS JUST BEFORE I GO INTO A NURSING HOME?

 A. LAW IN EFFECT AFTER FEBRUARY 8, 2006.
 There is a new law in effect after February 8th, 2006 that will change previous law drastically.
 The bottom line is that under the new law there is a